Toyota HiLux vs BYD Shark 6

 The Toyota HiLux uses a 2.8L 4-cyl Turbo-Diesel producing 150kW and 420Nm of torque, sent through a manual to a 4x2 layout.
 It covers the 0-100km/h sprint in 10.2 seconds.

 The BYD Shark 6 has the clear power advantage at 321kW vs 150kW.
+In the real-world sprint, the BYD Shark 6 is 4.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort